OpenEdition/bilbo2/docs/source/essential/pipelines.md

 ### Shape Data: extract XML value and tokenizer

-Shaper section (is to handle xml data and tokenize).
-Tokenizer is written for french and english. structure is constructed at the elevel of token.
+Shaper section is dedicated to handle xml data and tokenize.
+Tokenizer is written for french and english. structure is constructed at the level of token.
-This module is certainly the first in the pipelines series.
+This module is certainly and should be the first in the pipelines series.
 For see CLI API functionalities (CLI):

 ```